- Things To Check Before Buying A Rolex Watch

 The Key Things To Remember If You Want To Spot A Counterfeit Rolex

-• Check The Model And Serial Number Of The Watches - This is the most important part when it comes to spotting a counterfeit model.
-Every Rolex comes equipped with a model number located at 12 o’clock and a serial number at 6 o’clock.
-The serial number is unique to each Rolex references the year it was made and authenticates the piece.
+- Check The Model And Serial Number - This is the most important part when it comes to spotting a fake Rolex.
+Every timepiece comes equipped with a model number located at 12 o’clock and a serial number at 6 o’clock.
+The serial number is unique to each Rolex and references the year it was made and authenticates the piece.

-• How Good Are The Materials - They should not be weightless as an astronaut in space, nor should they be poorly finished.
-Rolex takes great care in using the finest and purest components possible, so make sure your novelty is made to a brilliant standard, or be aware that it may be one of the many common counterfeits.
+- How Good Are The Materials - They should not be weightless as an astronaut in space, nor should they be poorly finished.
+They take great care in using the finest and purest components possible, so make sure your novelty is made to a brilliant standard, or be aware that it may be one of the many common fake Rolex numbers circulation.

-• Technical Performance - Their watches in the modern era are Superlative Chronometer certified, ensuring a great power reserve and a great level of accuracy per day.
-If your watch stops ticking after a few hours or the second hand appears to be static, you have a common fake.
-Furthermore, the second hand should demonstrate a smooth sweep around the dial whereas you may hear a subtle yet suspicious tick emanating from a fake movement.
+- Technical Performance - Their watches in the modern era are Superlative Chronometer certified, ensuring a great power reserve and a great level of accuracy per day.
+If your watch stops ticking after a few hours or the seconds hand appears to be static, you have a common fake.
+Furthermore, the second hand should demonstrate a smooth sweep round the dial whereas you may hear a subtle yet suspicious tick emanating from a fake movement.

-• Your Rolex Should Be Water Resistant - Most of the brands watches are at least 50 metres water resistant.
+- Water Resistant - Most of the brands watches are at least 50 metres water resistant.
 You should be able to at least wear your watch in the shower without harming the timepiece.
-If you find that water gets in exceptionally easily, your Rolex is a fake.
+If you find that water gets in exceptionally easily, your model is a fake.

-• Ensure You Buy a Rolex From A Reputable Source - It’s common to come across inexperienced sources that can offer cheap prices for counterfeit watches.
+- Ensure You Buy a Model From A Reputable Source - It’s common to come across inexperienced sources that can offer cheap prices for a fake Rolex.
 It’s best if you choose a highly reputable platform that offers only the best service, a unique platform with real time offers where you can buy and sell with ease, not to mention vetted retailers who put your best interests first…Someone like Chrono Hunter perhaps?

 Frequently Asked Questions